How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Autonomous driving simulators

 \section{Autonomous driving simulators}

 It requires significant costs to directly test autonomous driving algorithms in real world scenarios, and the data of rare events in the real world are difficult to collect.
-To enable efficient, low-cost testing of autonomous driving systems, simulation systems are often built to simulate testing processes.
+Some researchers devote themselves to construct parallel datasets \cite{8913579}, but the collected off-line datasets cannot meet the requirements of real-time interactive testing.
+In this case, low-cost testing of autonomous driving systems, simulation systems are often built to simulate testing processes.
 Autonomous driving simulators need to be able to build realistic road environment as well as vehicle models, sensors, such as cameras, and LiDAR.

 Simulators are usually developed based on game engines with certain rendering capabilities, and most are static simulators such as Unreal, and Unity, which have limited control over characters and weather.
 However, simulators that focus on the task of driving vehicles usually need to build dynamic scenes.
 For the standard of scene simulation, the open series developed by the Association for Standardization of Automation and Measuring Systems(ASAM) is developing as a guide for autonomous driving scenarios.
 A typical software based on OpenScenario is RoadRunner Scenario, which is an interactive dynamic scenario simulator.
 Besides, CARLA\cite{dosovitskiy2017carla} and LGSVL \cite{rong2020lgsvl}, etc. can also be used to build driving scenarios based on OpenScenario for autonomous driving tasks.
 In addition, some simulation environments improved based on robot simulators like Gazebo \cite{koenig2004design} can achieve more details at the unit level such as vehicle models, pedestrian modeling, and higher accuracy for sensors, but not realistic enough for 3D scene implementation.
 Currently, some high-fidelity simulators have been developed as virtual environment for digital twins in autonomous driving, such as AirSim \cite{shah2018airsim}, CarSim \cite{benekohal1988carsim}, and SUMO \cite{krajzewicz2012recent}.
 Tab.3 provides the review of the simulators.